lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/5_Use_Amazon_omics.md

 <img src="https://github.com/lynnlangit/aws-for-bioinformatics/blob/main/3_VMs_%26_Batch-LYNN/images/omics-concepts.png">

 ### Key considerations
+- requires a reference genome store
-- must set up a reference genome store first
+- then set up a sequnce store
-- set up a sample store
+- can set up a variant and/or annotation store
 - select and use a query engine or workflow engine (WDL, Nextflow)
 - TIP: use Omics Workflows `RunGroups` to control the amount of resources per set of workflows
     - set the max number of concurrent vCPUs used by tasks
     - set the maximum duration of tasks
     - set the max concurrent number of runs
+- NOTE: to use the annotation store, you must have a variant store
+    - to query your data in Amazon Athena - example at [link](https://github.com/aws-samples/amazon-omics-tutorials/blob/main/notebooks/200-omics_analytics.ipynb)
+        - create resource links to your database using the AWS LakeFormation Console
+        - verify that the IAM user running the query is a Data Lake Administrator

 ### How to do this